Archive for the ‘Roger’s Articles’ category

 https://rogerivester.com/category/observers-challenge-reports-complete/

-My other hobby is riding a bicycle and as of current with about 135,000 miles to-date.
-I began riding in June 1979, but never thought…one day I’d be able to log 100,000 miles.
-However, it would take me 29 years to achieve this feat, which occurred in October 2009.
+My other interest is cycling, with about 135,000 miles to-date.
+I began riding in June 1979, but never even thought that one day I’d be able to ride 100,000 miles.

 Chaple’s Arc and the Cygnus Fairy Ring